-5. Our Future Delivery Program Activity 2020/21 Operational Plan Action Responsibility 5.8.4: Work towards ensuring that all people in our community have access to Work in partnership with businesses, community and public health agencies to promote access to safe, nutritious, affordable and sustainably produced food.
-Ensure the retention of agricultural lands through relevant planning processes.
-Strategic Planning safe, nutritious, affordable and sustainably produced food.
+5. Our Future Delivery Program Activity 2020/21 Operational Plan Action Responsibility 5.8.4: Work towards ensuring that all people in our community have access to Work in partnership with businesses, community and public health agencies to Ensure the retention of agricultural lands through relevant planning processes.
+Strategic Planning safe, nutritious, affordable and sustainably produced food. promote access to safe, nutritious, affordable and sustainably produced food.
 Implement priority actions from the Sustainability Strategy Strategic Planning 5.8.5: Plan for the continuance and growth of agricultural industry uses with in the Hawkesbury.
 Planning instruments and other landuse documents to include provisions for agricultural business activities within environmental constraints and strengths of the Hawkesbury Implement Local Strategic Planning Statement including identified priorities and actions associated with Land Use Policy documents such as: Update of Local Environmental Plan 2012 and Development Control Plan 2002 to reflect adopted Hawkesbury Local Strategic Plan Strategic Planning Implement priority actions from the Employment Lands Strategy such as: - Commence planning for the Clarendon Employment Precinct - Update Council's Local Environmental Plan & Development Control Plan Strategic Planning